wp-plugins/sharebar/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Added a host of new buttons
+* Added ability to enable/disable buttons and mass delete buttons
+* Added support info

 = 1.1.1 =
 * Added new Twitter button
 * Had to move Digg button to top in order to prevent the KB927917 error in IE8, please reset buttons if you're having that issue